GSA/digitalgov-usability/README.md

 ---

-## Making the site static
+## Migrating to a static site

-We used [WGET](https://www.gnu.org/software/wget/manual/wget.html) to copy the whole site as static HTML files.
+To move the site over to [Federalist](https://federalist.18f.gov/), we used [WGET](https://www.gnu.org/software/wget/manual/wget.html) to take snapshots of the whole site as static HTML files.

+Here's what we used:

 ```
 wget \